msavin/Mongol-meteor-explore-minimongo-devtools/README.md

 	$ meteor add msavin:mongol

-After installation, simply press <strong>Control + M</strong> to toggle it.
+After installation, press <strong>Control + M</strong> to toggle it.
 If you'd prefer to see a demo first, go to http://mongol.meteor.com.

 Your Documents, At a Glance
 ----------------------------